f5devcentral/f5-agility-labs-nginx/docs/class10/module3/lab1/lab1.rst

 #.
 Click on ``Back to Workspaces`` and click on ``sentence-app`` workspace just created

-.. note :: We will exposed the API and document it on Dev-Portal at the same time.
+.. note :: We will expose the API and document it on Dev-Portal at the same time.

 Upload the OpenAPI Spec file
 ============================